 May 1, 1990, in the 101st Congress, H.R.
 4687 to designate a short segment of the Merced River from Lake McClure Reservoir to the portion of the river designated in 1987, is introduced by Rep. Gary Condit (D-Modesto).
-The bill would also withdraw the proposed segment and the prior designated recreational and scenic segments of the Merced to mineral entry.282 move.
+The bill would also withdraw the proposed segment and the prior designated recreational and scenic segments of the Merced to mineral entry.299

+October 27, 1990 - Last scheduled day of the 101st Congress.
+With agreement on the controversial federal budget imminent, a number of natural resource bills begin to move.
 The language of H.R.
-4687, a bill to designate an additional 8 miles of the Merced national wild & scenic river is amended to recover the 1⁄2 mile previously removed by the Senate Energy Committee and placed in a Clarks Fork W&S river bill283 supported by Senator Malcomb Wallop (R-Wyoming and ranking member of the Senate Public Lands Subcommittee of the Energy and Natural Resources Committee).
+4687, a bill to designate an additional 8 miles of the Merced national wild & scenic river is amended to recover the 1⁄2 mile previously removed by the Senate Energy Committee and placed in a Clarks Fork W&S river bill300 supported by Senator Malcomb Wallop (R-Wyoming and ranking member of the Senate Public Lands Subcommittee of the Energy and Natural Resources Committee).
 Since the Clarks Fork language had been incorporated in an omnibus public lands bill already passed by the House, the House stripped all but the Merced language from the Clarks Fork bill and sent the "clean" Merced bill back to the Senate for concurrence as a Merced River wild & scenic river bill.
 In the closing minutes of the session, the Senate inadvertently passes the bill originally reported by the Committee instead of the language passed by the Senate and the House earlier in the day.
 No one notices the mistake, but it is too late anyway - since the House had already adjourned sine die.
 In spite of the agreement among the bill's authors (California U.S. Senators Cranston and Wilson and Representative Gary Condit) and the House and Senate, the bill dies in this session of Congress.